codr7/tyred-java/README.md

 ```

 ### migrate
-`migrate` creates the definition if it doesn't already exist,
+`migrate` creates the definition if it doesn't already exist;
 otherwise it drills down and calls migrate recursively,
 adding missing columns/constraints/indexes to tables etc.